HTJin/marvel-flask/README.md

 # Marvel Flask

-Marvel Flask is a web application built with Flask that allows users to explore and manage their favorite Marvel characters.
-Users can register, log in, create their own characters, and retrieve quotes and images.
+Marvel Flask is a web application built with Flask that allows users to register, log in, create/delete their own characters with quotes and images.

 ## Features